 About Me Heather Luna-Rose, Executive Director

-We all have a light to share in this world and can use our actions towards radical compassion, mercy and justice.
-I work tirelessly to keep Luna-Rose Prisoner Support going on sheer determination, tenacity and commitment to uphold the dignity of all and to not let people walk the darkest road of their lives alone.
+Unpaid in this full-time mission, I work tirelessly other jobs to self-fund Luna-Rose Prisoner Support, continuing on determination, tenacity and commitment to uphold the dignity of all and to not let people walk the darkest road of their lives alone.

+A survivor of many forms of violence and debilitating ptsd, I have spent my adult life working to heal myself and to support other marginalized and broken people.
+I draw on the healing and hope that we can bring to each other as compassionate, authentic witnesses to each others’ stories.
 Freedom is available to each of us — in our mindful and heart-centred responses to each other.
-No matter who we are, what we’ve come from, we can all transform our selves, our attitudes and our world through loving kindness and action in service to justice and dignity.
+No matter who we are, what we’ve come from, we can all transform our selves, our attitudes and our world through loving kindness and actions in service to fundamental human dignity.